MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-link.md

 :::image type="content" source="media/add-link/link-git-branch.png" alt-text="Screenshot of backlog, context menu, choose Link multiple backlog items to a git branch.":::

 ## Link work items to builds
+::: moniker-end
 ::: moniker range=">= azure-devops-2020"

-You can link work items to existing builds from the **Add link** dialog.
+Do the following steps to link work items to existing builds.
 These builds can be within your project or to other projects in your organization or collection.
 ::: moniker-end

 ::: moniker range="azure-devops-2020"